Malaviya National Institute of Technology, Jaipur: Requisites for enrolments

 Admission to undergraduate courses of the institute is through the Central Seat Allocation Board (CSAB) which takes into account the performance in Joint Entrance Examination (JEE).

 Supernumerary seats are reserved for students from outside India who are nominated by the Ministry of External Affairs, Govt. of India, and the Indian Council of Cultural Relations and DASA students.
 SAT scores are criteria for selection.

 Admission for post graduate courses namely Master of Technology (M.Tech.) and Master of Urban & Regional Planning (MURP) are through Centralized Counselling for MTech/MArch and M.Plan (CCMT) after Graduate Aptitude Test in Engineering (GATE).

 Admission to M.Sc. is through CCMN (Centralized Counseling for MSc/MSc (Tech.)) after IIT JAM, admission to M.B.A. is through GMAT/CAT followed by GD, PI and Ph.D. are through department's respective written test followed by an interview.

 Rankings

 Malaviya National Institute of Technology, Jaipur was ranked 43rd among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.

 Grading

 MNIT follows the credit-based system of performance evaluation, with the proportional weighting of courses based on their importance.
 The total marks (usually out of 100) form the basis of grades, with a grade value (out of 10) assigned to a range of marks.
 This range of marks is decided by Grade Moderation Committee and is relative in nature.
 For each semester, the students are graded by taking a weighted average from all the courses with their respective credit points.
 Each semester's evaluation is done independently with a cumulative grade point average (CGPA) reflecting the average performance across semesters.

 Research

+MNIT is 3rd ranked NIT according to research ranking of NIRF ranking and 50th overall.

+MNIT have three center for research:

+1. Center for Energy and Environment

+The Centre for Energy & Environment focuses on sustainable energy research, renewable technologies, and environmental solutions.
+With strong national and international collaborations, it leads renewable energy research in northwest India.